Jean28518/Godot-jTools/README.md

 You can easily add settings.
 Just add some nodes to the GridContainer in `JSettings.tscn`.
 Then add some code in the `JSettings.gd` at `_ready()`,  `apply_saved_settings()` `update_settings_window()`.
 Also add your own setter/getter functions in the end of the script.
 Connect the new nodes in the grid per signals with your set/get functions, if as possible.

-### jTools
+### jEssentials
-It's a collection of simple methods, which make programming a lot cleaner and easier.
+It's a collection of simple methods, which make developing a lot cleaner and easier.

-- **jTools.call_delayed(delay : float, object : Object, method : String, arg_array : Array = []):** With this function you don't have to use Timers anymore.
+- **jEssentials.call_delayed(delay : float, object : Object, method : String, arg_array : Array = []):** With this function you don't have to use Timers anymore.
 Just specify the delay in seconds, the object on which the given function should be accessed.
 In the end you have to create an array with the arguments of the function.
-Example: `jTools.call_delayed(1.5, jSaveManager, "save_value", ["level", 3])`
+Example: `jEssentials.call_delayed(1.5, jSaveManager, "save_value", ["level", 3])`

-#### Attention
-At game start jAudioManager loads in it's own audio bus layout located in `res://addons/jean28518.jTools/jAudioManager/jAudoManager_bus_layout.tres`.
-You are welcome to expand this layout for your own needs.
-If you don't want to use this audio bus layout, set `jAudioManagerBus` in `JAudioManager.gd:3` to `false`.

 ## Feedback?
 Found Bugs?
 Suggestions?:
 -> Open an issue at https://github.com/Jean28518/Godot-jTools